crazcalm/oral-english/activities/README.md

 ## Hot Potato
 Play music, pass the potato.
 When the music stops, ask that student a question.
 If using to review, can ask the student to write as many words as they know for categories you give them.
 Then, when the teacher asks a question, the student must answer using one of those words.

+## Telephone
+Divide class into groups of (pick a number), and arrange each group in a straight line or row.
+Ask for a volunteer listener from each group.
+Take them outside of the classroom and give them a message (one sentence of more, depending on the student's level).
+Open the door and let the students run to the first member of their group to whisper the message.
+Each member passes the message, by whispering, to their neighbor.
+When the message reaches the end, the last person should run to the board and write the message that they heard.

+The winner could be determined in various ways: first team to pass a legible, complete message (even if it is wrong), first team to finish, first team with a message closest to the original.

+## Simon Says
+Teaching verbs and/or parts of the body.
+As a class, play Simon says.
+If a student makes a mistake, that student will go to the front of the class and lead Simon Says.
+You may break the class into smaller groups and have them play on their own.

+## Two Truths and a Lie
+Everyone writes down three statements: Two that are true and one that is not true.
+The teacher first states his/her three statements and students guess which one they think is the lie.
+Put students in groups of four.
+Have each person read/tell their statements to the group and have the group guess which statement is not true.
+Or, can ask for a few volunteers to read their statements to the whole class.
+This can also be used to review content material.
+Students write down three statements, two that are correct and one that is not correct and then follow the directions above.